twiddlingbits/twr-wasm/docs/more/building.md

 The `main` branch contains the latest release.
 The `dev` branch is work in progress.

 ## Tools Needed to Build twr-wasm Source
-You will need these core tools:
+You will need these core tools, versions used in release are in ():

-- TypeScript
+- TypeScript (5.4.5)
-- clang tool chain - for C/C++ code
+- clang tool chain (17.0.6) - for C/C++ code
-- wasm-ld - to link the .wasm files
+- wasm-ld (17.0.6) - to link the .wasm files
-- wat2wasm - to compile WebAssembly (.wat) files of which I have a few
+- wat2wasm (1.0.35) - to compile WebAssembly (.wat) files of which I have a few
-- GNU make
+- GNU make (4.4.1)
 - git - to clone twr-wasm source, or to clone llvm, if you want to build libc++

 In addition, you might need: